Scotland women's national cricket team: History

 In August 1932, a Scottish women's team played England at New Road, Worcester, in what was the first international women's cricket fixture.
 Four members of the inaugural Scottish women's side – Betty Snowball, Myrtle Maclagan, Joy Liebert, and Betty Archdale – later played in Test matches for England.
 After 1932, a Scottish women's team was not raised again until 1979, when a fixture was played against a Junior England team at Malvern College, Worcestershire.

 Scotland made their international tournament debut at the 2001 edition of the Women's European Championship.
 They lost all three games, finishing last in the four-team tournament.
 Two years later, they played in the 2003 IWCC Trophy, the inaugural edition of what is now known simply as the World Cup Qualifier.
 They finished fifth in the six-team tournament, which was hosted by the Netherlands, with their only win coming against Japan.

 They again played in the European Championship in 2005, but again went without a win and finished last.
-In 2007 they will compete in the Women's World Cup qualifier in Ireland playing the hosts as well as Bermuda, the Netherlands, Papua New Guinea, Pakistan, South Africa and an African qualifier.
-The top two in this tournament will qualify for the World Cup in 2009, whilst the top four will gain Test and ODI status for the following four years.
+In 2008 they competed in the Women's World Cup qualifier in South Africa, finishing sixth in the tournament.

 In 2014, Scotland was promoted to Division 2 of the Women's County Championship after losing only one game throughout the season.
-The Wildcats are currently preparing for the ICC Women's World Twenty20 Qualifiers to be held in Thailand at the end of 2015.
+However, they suffered relegation the following season.
+In 2015, Scotland participated in the ICC Women's World Twenty20 Qualifiers for the first time, finishing fourth at the tournament in Thailand.

 In April 2018, Kathryn Bryce was named the captain of the team.
-In July 2018, Scotland played its first T20 international match against Uganda in the 2018 ICC Women's World Twenty20 Qualifier in the Netherlands.
+In July 2018, Scotland played its first official T20 international match against Uganda in the 2018 ICC Women's World Twenty20 Qualifier in the Netherlands.

 In December 2020, the ICC announced the qualification pathway for the 2023 ICC Women's T20 World Cup.
 Scotland was named in the 2021 ICC Women's T20 World Cup Europe Qualifier regional group, alongside five other teams.

 Mark Coles resigned as head coach in January 2022.
 He was replaced by Peter Ross on an interim basis in March 2022, through to the end of the 2022 ICC Women's T20 World Cup Qualifier in the UAE.

+In October 2024, Scotland made their first appearance at a Women's T20 World Cup thanks to reaching the final of the 10-team global qualifier, defeating higher-ranked teams such as Thailand and Ireland en route to the final.
+They were knocked out in the group stages of the World Cup, after defeats to Bangladesh, West Indies, South Africa and England.